 With these words of encouragement and faith, the unnamed doctor/narrator/occult detective in an 1874 short story titled “A Needle in a Bottle” agrees to investigate the mystery of haunted Thornapple Cottage.
 In some ways, the story is an unremarkable work.
 After all, it features a haunted house, a hidden treasure, a run-of-the-mill love plot, and even the clandestine machinations of a Catholic cleric.
 This last staple of Gothic fiction even feels a bit outdated for 1874 — think Matthew Lewis’s The Monk from 1796 — though there’s a positive spin added here.

 Regardless of its reliance on familiar motifs, “A Needle in a Bottle” is still well worth reading.
-Some its spooky images are impressive and sharply drawn.
+Some of its spooky images are impressive and sharply drawn.
 The architecture of Thornapple Cottage, for instance, is an odd patchwork of styles, the main section described as looking like a jail while one wing appears “Elizabethan” and the other “Arabeseque.”
-Once we’re inside the house, the creepy visuals really jump forth, such as when the doctor follows his patient’s stare to witness this unsettling ghostly manifestation:
+Once we’re inside the house, the creepy visuals really jump forth, such as when the doctor follows his patient’s gaze to witness this unsettling ghostly manifestation:

 Lying upon the floor, in front of a small door in the wainscot, I saw the head, the throat, and a portion of the shoulders of a gray-haired old man.
 There was no body visible, for below the shoulders the form faded into nothingness.
 Around the throat were clinched the fingers of a pair of brawny hands, the arms of which were visible only to the elbows, and at no time could I perceive the slightest trace of the form to which they belonged.